Dog Bite Lawyer in Marietta, GA

 Marietta Dog Bite FAQs

-A good place to start is to call The Champion Firm for a free consultation.
+A good place to start is to call our dog bite lawyers for a free consultation.
 We take care of all the insurance and legal details so you can rest and recover.
 You should know that a dog bite lawyer can help you recover damages by filing a claim against your neighbor’s liability or property insurance, not your neighbor’s personal finances.

 Dog bites may leave you vulnerable to infections and diseases that are transmitted through blood and saliva.
 Some of these diseases may not have immediate symptoms, but that doesn’t mean that you won’t get sick.
 The Mayo Clinic suggests that you get medical care for dog bites to be sure you aren’t infected with serious and sometimes fatal diseases.